desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ## Possible Extensions

+The mechanism described in (#signaling) provides a public, authenticated, in-band, unidirectional channel through which the Child DNS Operator can publish information on the zones it serves.

-By provisioning other types of Signaling Records, the Child DNS Operator can convey signals that pertain to use cases other than bootstrapping a DNSSEC delegation.
+By provisioning other types of Signaling Records, the Child DNS Operator can therefore convey signals that pertain to use cases other than bootstrapping a DNSSEC delegation.

 ### Multi-Signer Setups: Onboarding a Signing Party